Becky Hughes talks upcycling and sustainable shopping

-Alongside her Master's degree in Belfast, Becky works at the Lyric Theatre where she's bringing her love of second-hand fashion to the stage.
+Alongside her Master's degree in Belfast, Becky worked at the Lyric Theatre, where she brought her love of second-hand fashion to the stage.

-For a recent play, Becky designed the cast's costumes by only using second-hand clothes.
+For a play in 2019, not long before we first chatted with her for this article, Becky designed the cast's costumes by only using second-hand clothes.

 The play, called Assembly Required, looked at the relationship between humans and robots, exploring what made a robot and what made a human.
 For the costumes, Becky scouted charity shops for clothes with a metallic tinge.